Welcome to the official website of the Australian Branch of the International Law Association.

 - Convening Domestic Committees, which undertake similar work on a purely domestic basis;

-- Publishing, with the Sydney Centre for International Law, the Australian International Law Journal and other Publications; and
+- Publishing the Australian International Law Journal and other Publications; and

 - Arranging Prizes and Internships.